okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/rulesets/index.md

 #### Response body

-An Array of [Rules](#rules-object) from the specified Rule Set.
+The [Rule](#rule-object) that you just created.

 #### Usage example

-The following request would create a new Rule in the specified Rule Set.
+The following request would create a new Rule in the specified Rule Set:

 ##### Request